 Peace I leave with you; my peace I give you.
 I do not give to you as the world gives.
 Do not let your hearts be troubled and do not be afraid. -John 14:27

-Though our church has entered a new normal, we are excited to gather and see all of you again each week.
+Though our church has entered a new normal until further notice, we are excited to gather and see all of you again each week.
 However, no one should feel obligated to attend Sunday services if they do not feel comfortable doing so.
 We want everyone to take the precautions they feel are necessary for themselves and their family.

-Continue to pray for our world and community, specifically for those who are directly impacted by this virus.
+Continue to pray for our community and all people, specifically for those who have been directly impacted by the COVID-19 pandemic.
 We are very thankful that our great source of peace and hope is Jesus Christ.

 Should you have any questions, please email us at email@example.com.